kddubey/cappr/README.md

 pytest
 ```

-Note that a few small transformers will be downloaded to your computer.
+Note that a few small transformers and tokenizers will be downloaded to your computer.

 Sometimes I get paranoid about bigger code changes.
 So consider additionally testing
 statistical performance by running an appropriate demo in